 Konstantin then became a Billy Graham Scholar at Wheaton College and received his Masters of Arts degree in Intercultural Studies with a focus on Community Development.
-After graduating with his Masters, Konstantin returned to Shanghai and for two years and served as the Director of Community Outreach at Thanksgiving English Fellowship, a nonprofit organization which provides community outreach and services to disadvantaged groups throughout China.
+After graduating with his Masters, Konstantin returned to Asia where he served as the Director of Community Outreach for a nonprofit organization which provides community outreach and services to disadvantaged groups.

 In 2017, Konstantin started law school at Regent University School of Law where he received a Dean’s Academic Merit Scholarship, participated in the Honors Program and served as a Board Member of the Alternative Dispute Resolution Board.
 While in law school, Konstantin clerked for the Supreme Court of Alabama, Chambers of Chief Justice Tom Parker and the Office of the Attorney General of Alabama, Civil Litigation Division.
 Immediately prior to joining BLM&H, Konstantin clerked for the Supreme Court of North Carolina, Chambers of Justice Phil Berger.

 Konstantin is fluent in Russian and Mandarin Chinese.

 Konstantin is married to Stephanie, whom he met in Shanghai while serving together in their local church.
 They enjoy hiking, leading worship and traveling.